 When running in the default mode CIDR, SC3 and Seurat detected an extra cluster, which explains the lower performance for Seurat and SC3 in the default run mode.

-the method SIMLR (for large-scale data), using filtered data had no impact on the performance of the methods.
+With the exception of method SIMLR (for large-scale data), using filtered data had no impact on the performance of the methods.

 The more difficult simulation simDataKumar2 has an average silhouette width of 0.03.
 For this dataset, all the proportions of DE genes are relatively low with five to eight percent.
-The subpopulation is distinguishable from the other three in the tSNE representations. and form a single non-separable cluster in the tSNE representation.
+The subpopulation Group 3 is distinguishable from the other three in the tSNE representations.
+Group 1, Group 2 and Group 4 form a single non-separable cluster in the tSNE representation.
 SC3, SIMLR, Seurat, CIDR and pcaReduce were mostly able to correctly cluster the cells when using the filtered datasets and run with the annotated number of clusters.
 The ARI scores were between 0.9 and 1.00.
 The other methods showed profoundly lower performances.
-When running under the default mode SC3 and RaceID detected only three of the clusters when using the autodetect function of the methods, explaining the drop in the ARI scores for these methods.
-The methods Linnorm, tSNEkmeans, TSCAN and to a lesser extent showed a decrease in the ARI scores.
-For the other methods using the unfiltered didnt affect the clusterings.
+When running under the default mode, SC3 and RaceID detected only three of the clusters when using the autodetect function of the methods, explaining the drop in the ARI scores for these methods.
+The methods Linnorm, tSNEkmeans, TSCAN and to a lesser extent SIMLR (large scale) showed a decrease in the ARI scores.
+For the other methods using the unfiltered did not affect the clusterings.

 The Trapnell dataset is not a mixture of distinct cell populations, and the development of the populations followed a time-dependent trajectory.
 In tSNE space, the non-differentiated cells form a distinct cell cluster.
-However, the more differentiated cells later on the time axis are, at least in tSNE space, non-separable. is also that the batch explains a higher proportion of the variance than the cell type (see Figure \ref{} ).
-The average silhouette width is 0.04 and one of the more difficult datasets.
+However, the more differentiated cells later on the time axis are, at least in tSNE space, non-separable.
+It is also notable that the batch explains a higher proportion of the variance than the cell type (see Figure \ref{} ).
+The average silhouette width is 0.04 and it is one of the more difficult datasets.

 The methods showed the lowest ARI scores for this dataset, and the maximum ARI score achieved SC3 with 0.55, showing the difficulty to cluster this dataset.
 The other methods all had ARI scores below 0.5.
 TSCAN is specially developed for this scenario \citep{ji2015tscan}.
 However, the method did not perform any better than the other methods.
 To improve the clustering results for TSCAN, it is possible to provide a starting point for the trajectory.
 However, this was not done in this study.
-By running the dataset in the default mode, the ARI scores varied considerably compared to the run mode with the filtered and annotated number of clusters on the method the scores were better or worse or .
+By running the dataset in the default mode, the ARI scores varied considerably compared to the run mode with the filtered and annotated number of clusters.
+Indeed, depending on the method, the scores were better or worse or stable.
 SC3 detected additional three clusters.
 RaceID detected only one single cluster.
 CIDR and Seurat found three subpopulations but failed to correctly label the cells.
-Except for TSCAN, the filtering led to an increase in the ARI scoresithout filtering most of the methods failed to cluster the dataset as they had scores around zero.
+Except for TSCAN, the filtering led to an increase in the ARI scores.
+Without filtering most of the methods failed to cluster the dataset as they had scores around zero.